kneath/kneath.github.com/_posts/2011-06-28-designing-github-mac.md

 <small>Remember these days?</small>
 </div>

-This meant my Photoshop files had to be a *lot* more flushed out than I've been accustomed to in recent years.
+This meant my Photoshop files had to be a *lot* more fleshed out than I've been accustomed to in recent years.
 I usually get about 80% complete in Photoshop (using tons of screenshotting & layer flattening), then jump into code and tweak to completion.
 But with Cocoa, I ended up flushing out that last 20% in Photoshop.

 ### Change is painful